Axlerod21/Axlerod21/README.md

-### Welcome to my GitHub profile 👋
+# Welcome to my GitHub profile 👋

-I'm currently a programmer in the army, finishing in the next few months.\
 \
+My name is Aryeh and I'm currently a programmer in the army, finishing up in the next few months.

+### Skills
-I have experience programming in C, C++, and JS\
+I have experience programming in C, C++, and JS.\
 Currently learning Python and Go in my spare time:)

 <!--